 Instructions on how to make Christmas ornaments with macrame yarn

 Below is a video tutorial.
-Click the triangle on the image to watch and if you are on a phone or tablet hold it sideways for better viewing.
+Use the triangle on the image to turn on the video.

 Start by cutting your yarn.
 I used 5 pieces of macrame yarn cut at 20 inches long and one small 6-inch piece for a short piece to hang the macrame ornament.